AlexPof/opycleid/paper.md

-``Opycleid`` is a Python package for transformational music theory, allowing the definition and application of musical transformations in broadest way possible.
+``Opycleid`` is a Python package for transformational music theory, allowing the definition and application of musical transformations in the broadest way possible.
 The API for ``Opycleid`` was designed in order to take a very general approach to TMT by considering category actions in $\mathbb{Rel}$, i.e. faithful functors from a small category to the 2-category $\mathbb{Rel}$ of finite sets and